-Carrying g amount Basis on which recoverable amount is determined scount rate nnum
+Carrying g amount Basis on which recoverable amount is determined Post-tax rate per

-2021 2020 2021 2020
+2022 2021 2022 2021

 S\$'000 S\$'000 % %

 Company HKH

-Investment in associate 11,399 11,399 Value-in-use 12.5 14.5
+Investment in associate 11,399 11,399 Value-in-use 12.5 12.5

 HKH provides specialist oncology services in Hong Kong.
 The recoverable amount of the investment in associate has been determined based on value-in-use calculation using cash flow projections from financial budgets that were approved by management covering a five-year period.
-The cash flows beyond the initial five years were extrapolated using a long-term growth rate of 3% (2020: 2%) which was determined based on market information consistent for the industry it operates in.
-The cash flows for the initial five years included revenue growth rate of between 6% and 26% (2020: 6% and 9%).
+The cash flows beyond the initial five years were extrapolated using a long-term growth rate of 2% (2021: 3%) which was determined based on market information consistent for the industry it operates in.
+The cash flows for the initial five years included revenue growth rate of between 6% and 32% (2021: 6% and 26%).

-As the calculated value-in-use is in excess of the carrying amount, no impairment is required in respect of the investment in the associate for the years ended 31 December 2021 and 2020.
+As the calculated value-in-use is in excess of the carrying amount, no impairment is required in respect of the investment in the associate for the years ended 31 December 2022 and 2021.